And When Did You Last See Your Father?

-And When Did You Last See Your Father? is a 2007 British drama film directed by Anand Tucker.
+And When Did You Last See Your Father? is a 2007 drama film directed by Anand Tucker.
 The screenplay by David Nicholls is based on the 1993 memoir of the same title by Blake Morrison.

 Plot

 While Blake Morrison, his mother, and younger sister Gillian tend to his father, Arthur, on his deathbed in his Yorkshire home, Blake has a series of flashbacks of moments he shared with his father.
 Despite Blake's success as a writer, poet, and critic, his father – a rural general practitioner – never accepted his decision to pursue a literary career or acknowledged his achievements.

 Bullying, blustery, and boorish, Arthur blunders his way through fatherhood, regularly calling his son a fathead and intruding into the boy's private moments with a sense of entitlement.
 He has a penchant for exaggeration when he is not telling outright lies, and publicly humiliates his long-suffering wife Kim with his shameless flirting with various women and an affair with Beaty, a friend of the family.

 At other times, he seems genuinely interested in bonding with his son, taking him camping so they can test supposedly waterproof sleeping bags he has made or allowing him to practise driving in the family's Alvis convertible on a wide expanse of deserted beach with reckless abandon.
 As a result, Blake is left with mixed feelings for his father, ranging from deeply rooted anger to compassionate acceptance.
 Only after Arthur's death is he able to set aside his resentment and recognise him as someone whose flaws ultimately helped mould his son into the better man he is.